LeeTwentyThree/ECCLibrary/README.md

 [Nautilus](https://github.com/SubnauticaModding/Nautilus), the new Subnautica Modding API.

-## Pre-releases are available now!
+## ECCLibrary 2.0 is released NOW!

 Please check the releases tab on the right side of this page.